GhostWriters/DockSTARTer/docs/index.md

 ### System Requirements

-You must be running a [Supported platform](https://docs.docker.com/install/#supported-platforms) or an operating system based on one of the supported platforms listed.
-Each platform named below will be linked to documentation listing specific compatible versions.
+- You must be running a [Supported platform](https://docs.docker.com/install/#supported-platforms) or an operating system based on a supported platform.
+Platforms named below will link to documentation listing compatible versions.
+- You must be logged in as a non-root user with sudo permissions.

 ### One Time Setup (required)